patternfly/patternfly-elements/docs/content/develop/step-5.md

 ## Release Tag, Docs, & Storybook Updates

-### I. Get the latest from master locally, clean up
+### I. Get the latest from main locally, clean up

 1. `git status`
     1. Check where you are
-2. `git checkout master && git fetch origin && git pull origin`
+2. `git checkout main && git fetch origin && git pull origin`
-    2. Grab master from origin
+    2. Grab main from origin
 3. `npm run clean`
-    3. Wipes node_modules directory and deletes any components not in master
+    3. Wipes node_modules directory and deletes any components not in main
     4. what this does:
     5. rm -rf node_modules package-lock.json
     6. rm -rf node_modules